anuragkr29/Consensus-despite-link-failure/README.md

 At the end of executing the algorithm, each process should output its id, its decision value, and its level vector.
 Make sure that each process’s output is printed “in tact.”
 (One process’s output cannot be interleaved with that of another process’s output.)

+java version used :
+java version "1.8.0_171"
+Java(TM) SE Runtime Environment (build 1.8.0_171-b11)

+To  run the project :
+1. Open the project in IntelliJ iDEA and run the main file
+2. From the command line : go to src and compile the main.java Run main input.dat is the input file used